String Formatting and Regular Expressions

 - OutputStream formatting does not return a

-value.
-Rather, it prints a formattedString
+Stringvalue.
+Rather, it prints a formattedStringto the console.

 Formatting: System OutputStream